Gotthard Heinrici: Retreat from the Oder

 On 20 March 1945, Hitler replaced Heinrich Himmler with Heinrici as Commander-in-Chief of Army Group Vistula on the Eastern Front.
 Indicating that he was ill, Himmler had abandoned his post on 13 March and retired to a sanatorium at Lychen.
 At this time, Army Group Vistula's front was less than 80 km from Berlin.

 Army Group Vistula consisted of two armies: the 3rd Panzer Army led by General Hasso von Manteuffel and the 9th Army led by General Theodor Busse.
 Heinrici was tasked with preventing a Soviet attack across the Oder River amid shortages of manpower and material.
 Only the terrain itself favoured Heinrici; he dug the 9th Army into three defensive lines atop Seelow Heights, overlooking the sandy, swampy banks of the Oder.
 Manteuffel's 3rd Panzer Army, which had fewer panzers than the 9th, was similarly positioned in the north to delay a possible flanking strike by Marshal Konstantin Rokossovsky's 2nd Byelorussian Front.

 On 16 April, the Battle of the Oder-Neisse began.
 The Soviets attacked with about 1,500,000 men for what they called the "Berlin Offensive Operation".
 During the Battle of Berlin, Heinrici withdrew his troops westward and made no attempt to defend the city.
+According to Antony Beevor, Heinrici deliberately avoided defending Berlin to spare its civilian population and child soldiers from urban fighting.
 By late April, Heinrici ordered the retreat of his army group away from the Oder River.
 Hitler only became aware of the retreat of Army Group Vistula around 21 April, after a puzzling request by Heinrici, who sought permission to move his headquarters to a new site, which was farther west than Berlin.